simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 # Meta comments
 I don't like any of the paragraphs would benefit from being longer.
 I would have to go into niche things, and dicuss boring details from academic sources in order to expand on any of the content at all.

+Also, I'm glad I don't have any corny statements / phrases, like "can revolutionize the future of transportation and mobility".

 ## Lack of Sources
 A lot of the details in this article are highly technical, and don't have academic sources anywhere online.
 These technical details require information from interviews with the companies designing self-diving cars, since the details are only really relevant to engineers.
 What I'm saying is that highly technical details are not relevant to most scientists and researchers.